-7 The GRO Handbook for Registration Officers says:
+&lt;sup>1 At the time of writing the GRO Handbook for Registration Officers says:

-Couples should be reassured that the prescriptive wording on the back of some copies of the 'blues', which dictate how a marriage should be carried out, do not apply to Quaker marriages.
+Couples should be reassured that any prescriptive wording on the back of a marriage schedule, which dictate how a marriage should be carried out, do not apply to Quaker marriages.

 The registering officer should advise the applicants to confirm the information they are required to give to the superintendent registrar (this will be on the local authority's website).
 The couple will need to make an appointment and confirmation of the required documentation will also be given then.
 They should take their passports (if they have one) or birth certificates (if born before 1983; if either person was born in or after 1983, they will need both their own full birth certificate and their mother's birth certificate) and if previously married, either the death certificate of a deceased spouse or evidence of divorce.
 They will also need to produce proof of address.
 Original documents are required.
-Where either of the couple comes from abroad they must take their passport or other official travel or identity document.
+Where either of the couple comes from outside the UK, they must take their passport or other official travel or identity document.
 A fee is payable for each notice given (currently £35.00).
 If the couple reside in different districts, separate notice must be given to the superintendent registrar of each district.
 If one of the couple lives in Scotland, there is provision for that person to give notice in Scotland while the other one gives notice in the district of England or Wales in which they live.
 Non-members must each take Form D (see section 2.4 for more on the use of Form D).

-The superintendent registrar will interview each member separately and ask personal questions about the other to ascertain their familiarity with each and so remove the possibility of a sham or forced marriage.
+The superintendent registrar will interview each person separately and ask personal questions about the other to ascertain their familiarity with each and so remove the possibility of a sham or forced marriage.